pnp/generator-teams/packages/yoteams-build-core/README.md

 }, "watch"));
 ```

+## Plugins

+This package supports plugins.
+Plugins has to be added as `devDependencies` to the Teams application project and their name must start with `yoteams-`.
+When a plugin is found it is expected to export a `setup` function that takes two arguments - the Gulp object and the configuration object.

+### Available plugins

+* [`yoteams-deploy`](https://github.com/pnp/generator-teams/packages/yoteams-deploy) - contains additional tasks for automatic deployment to a Microsoft Teams environment

 ## Contributing

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.